Part 2: Service vs. Hospitality in the Eikaiwa Business

 • Hospitality is doing the unexpected, with warmth and empathy

-As leaders in English education, let us remember: service fulfills expectations; hospitality inspires loyalty.
+As leaders in English education, we should remember: service fulfils expectations, while hospitality inspires loyalty.
 Together, they create a school experience that is not only effective, but unforgettable.

 Back to Blog